Italy’s 19 Most Successful Football Clubs, Ranked

 UEFA CWC: UEFA Cup Winners Cup

-UEFA CL: UEFA European Cup / Champions League
+CL: UEFA European Cup / Champions League

 PositionClubSub-point TotalsSuccess Points Total